jhu-arch/arch-tutorial/Virtual.rst

 pip is a package manager.
 If more packages are needed, the ``pip`` command to install them.

 .. warning::
-   Users are not able to install packages in the python installed as part of your operating system .
+   Users are not able to install packages in the python installed as part of your operating system.

 Users can use the ``pip`` with ``--user`` option to install in the hidden directory ~/.local.